reshinto/reshinto.github.io/docs/interviewPrep/basics/programmingParadigm/OOP/readme.md

 - it addresses an object as either super or subtype
 - writes methods that accept supertype as arguments
 - passes instances of subtypes
-- increases code flxibility and reusability
+- increases code flexibility and reusability
 - has 2 types

   1. Compile time polymorphism (static binding / static polymorphism)